glassdevtools/crabtree/README.md

 ## Contributing

-Feel free to submit an Issue for suggestions, feedback, and bugs.
-For safety reason I won't be accepting PRs, but I will happily accept Prompt Requests in the form of [New Issues](https://github.com/glassdevtools/molttree/issues).
+Feel free to submit an [Issue](https://github.com/glassdevtools/molttree/issues) for suggestions, feedback, and bugs.
+For safety reason I won't be accepting PRs in most cases, but I will happily accept "Prompt Requests".

 ## Download